Our Lady of Medjugorje

-Our Lady of Medjugorje (Međugorska Gospa), also called Queen of Peace (Kraljica mira) and Mother of the Redeemer (Majka Otkupitelja), is the title given to visions of Mary, the mother of Jesus, which began in 1981 to six Herzegovinian Croat teenagers in Medjugorje, Bosnia and Herzegovina (at the time in SFR Yugoslavia).
-The alleged visionaries are Ivan Dragičević, Ivanka Ivanković, Jakov Čolo, Marija Pavlović, Mirjana Dragičević and Vicka Ivanković.
-They ranged from ten to sixteen years old at the time of the first apparition.
+Our Lady of Medjugorje (Međugorska Gospa), also called Queen of Peace (Kraljica mira) and Mother of the Redeemer (Majka Otkupitelja), is the title given to the visions of Mary, the mother of Jesus, said to have begun in 1981 to six Herzegovinian Croat children in Medjugorje, Bosnia and Herzegovina (at the time in SFR Yugoslavia).
+The children (Ivan Dragičević, Ivanka Ivanković, Jakov Čolo, Marija Pavlović, Mirjana Dragičević and Vicka Ivanković) ranged from ten to sixteen years old at the time of the first claimed apparition.